 Joining the GMB Faculty

 Thank you for your interest in becoming a faculty mentor in the Curriculum in Genetics and Molecular Biology.
-GMB is administered through the Department of Genetics, but we an interdepartmental PhD program that has been in existence since 1963.
-We have had T32 training grant support from NIGMS since 1974 (renewed in 2015 through 2020, grant year 45).
+GMB is administered through the Department of Genetics, but we are an interdepartmental PhD program that has been in existence since 1961.
+We have had T32 training grant support from NIGMS since 1974 (original award was continuous from 1974 to 2020; in 2020, a new T32 to fit the new NIGMS T32 FOA was funded until 2025).

 To be considered, please send the following to the Director of Graduate Studies (a single combined PDF is preferred):